• Skip to main content

 • Whisk together the red wine, brown sugar, honey, vanilla, orange zest and rosemary and pour over figs.

-• Roast figs for 20 minutes until they softens and the red wine reduces slightly.
+• Roast figs for 20 minutes until they soften and the red wine reduces slightly.

 Nutrition